buenasolas/ucsd-cybersec/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system configuration & logs.
 - Filebeat will watch files on disk, usually for monitoring logfiles that are being actively written to.
-- _TODO: What does Metricbeat record?_
+- Metricbeat will gather metrics, e.g. latency, response times, available memory, CPU load, etc.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.